-The need of having a provisional criticality classification of software at system level for contractual reasons (see section 5.2.3.2) can materialize also at software level, in particular for the Independent Software Verification and Validation (ISVV) contract (see section 5.2.4), which is required by [ECSS-Q-80] for software of criticality A and B. It is crucial to have the ISVV contractor involved in the early phases of the software development, and this can lead to a situation where, at the point in time when the contract is drawn up, the software criticality classification is not finalized, and most likely the software-level criticality classification is still to come.
-Since the amount of highly critical software to be subjected to ISVV is clearly a driver for the estimation of effort by the ISVV contractor, a preliminary software criticality categorization can be used in the ISVV contract, to be subsequently refined by a full-fledged software-level criticality analysis.
-This approach, of course, implies the need for a significant level of flexibility on the ISVV contractor side.
+The need of having a provisional criticality classification of software at system level for contractual reasons (see section 5.2.3.2) can materialize also at software level, in particular for the Independent Software Verification and Validation (ISVV) business agreement (see section 5.2.4), which is required by [ECSS-Q-80] for software of criticality A and B. It is crucial to have the ISVV supplier involved in the early phases of the software development, and this can lead to a situation where, at the point in time when the business agreement is drawn up, the software criticality classification is not finalized yet, and most likely the software-level criticality classification is still to come.
+Since the amount of highly critical software to be subjected to ISVV is clearly a driver for the estimation of effort by the ISVV supplier, a preliminary software criticality categorization can be used in the ISVV business agreement, to be subsequently refined by a full-fledged software-level criticality analysis.
+This approach, of course, implies the need for a significant level of flexibility on the ISVV supplier side.

 As depicted in Figure 5-4, the activities performed as part of the software criticality analysis can provide direct input for the software technical specification.
-The identification of some potential software failure modes by a SFMECA, for instance, can trigger the definition of new or modified software requirements meant to overcome or reduce the effects associated with those potential failure modes.
+The identification of some potential software failure modes by a SFMEA, for instance, can trigger the definition of new or modified software requirements, meant to overcome or reduce the effects associated with those potential failure modes.

-It should be noted that in some cases the effort required to perform a software-level criticality classification, together with the one necessary to prevent failure propagation between software of different criticality categories, can lead the supplier to make the decision to skip these activities and keep the criticality category assigned at system level for the entire software product.
+In some cases, the effort required to perform a software-level criticality classification, together with the one necessary to prevent failure propagation between software of different criticality categories, can lead the supplier to make the decision to skip these activities and keep the criticality category assigned at system level for the entire software product.
 This choice can be agreed with the customer, provided that the project requirements applicable to critical software are applied to the whole software product.

 Handling of critical software